FizzleDorf/ComfyUI_FizzNodes/README.md

 # FizzNodes
-Custom animation and utility nodes for [Comfyui](https://github.com/comfyanonymous/ComfyUI)
+Scheduled prompts, scheduled float values and wave function nodes for animations and utility. compatable with https://www.framesync.xyz/ and https://www.chigozie.co.uk/keyframe-string-generator/ for audio synced animations for [Comfyui](https://github.com/comfyanonymous/ComfyUI).

 Example: *still in the oven*